United States national baseball team: Other minor tournaments

+Uniforms & Logos

 Collegiate National Team

 USA Baseball also fields a Collegiate National Team which has 22 members of top collegiate baseball players in the country, consisting of five infielders, four outfielders, two catchers, nine pitchers, and a pair of two-way players.
 The team competes in exhibition games across the U.S. and overseas against teams from across the world, including teams from Canada, Chinese Taipei (Taiwan) and the Netherlands.
 The 2009 team won the World Baseball Challenge in Canada.

-Players who took the field for the Collegiate National Team and have gone on to Major League Baseball success include such notables as Jim Abbott, Kris Bryant, Troy Glaus, Todd Helton, Ryan Howard, Barry Larkin, Tino Martinez, Dustin Pedroia, David Price, Huston Street, Mark Teixeira, Troy Tulowitzki, Trea Turner, Jason Varitek, Carlos Rodon, and Ryan Zimmerman.
+Players who took the field for the Collegiate National Team and have gone on to Major League Baseball success include such notables as Jim Abbott, Kris Bryant, Troy Glaus, Todd Helton, Ryan Howard, Barry Larkin, Tino Martinez, Dustin Pedroia, David Price, Huston Street, Mark Teixeira, Troy Tulowitzki, Trea Turner, Jason Varitek, Carlos Rodon, Gerrit Cole, Will Clark and Ryan Zimmerman.

 Other national teams

-The USA won the gold medal in the first ever World Games in 1981 with a roster of college players.
-Franklin Stubbs, Oddibe McDowell, Spike Owen, and some others went on to play in MLB.

 USA Baseball also fields 18U, 15U, and 12U national baseball teams.
 Former national teams included 16U and 14U national teams.
 USA Baseball also hosts two national team development programs in the age divisions of 17U and 14U.
-The selection processes for these programs can be found on the official website of USA Baseball and these team programs also have their respective Twitter pages.
+The selection processes for these programs can be found on the official website of USA Baseball and these team programs also have their respective social media web pages.